The story and conspiracy surrounding the death of Ayrton Senna 32 years on

 On May 1, 1994, the motorsport world stood still.
-Ayrton Senna, arguably the most iconic and revered pilot in Formula 1 history died during the San Marino Grand Prix at Imola.
+Ayrton Senna, arguably the most iconic and revered driver in Formula 1 history, died during the San Marino Grand Prix at Imola.

 Unpacking the tragedy: A lens on F1’s core variables